clivekahn/hello-world/examples/pointcloud/readmeEDIT.md

 This sample demonstrates how to generate and visualize a textured 3D pointcloud.

 ## Expected Output
-The application should open a window with a pointcloud.
+The application opens a window with a pointcloud.
-Using your mouse, you should be able to interact with the pointcloud, rotating, zooming, and panning.
+Using your mouse, you are able to interact with the pointcloud, rotating, zooming, and panning.
 ![expected output](expected_output.png)

 ## Code Overview